tuzig/www.terminal7.dev/content/posts/testcontainers_or_compose.md

 date: 2024-05-09T10:24:49-03:00
 ---

-As Terminal7 includes three main programs, changes can get complicated.
+As Terminal7 includes three main components, changes can get complicated.
 When a change encompasses more than one program, we tread carefully, using tests to separate concerns and break down the work.